MicrosoftDocs/cpp-docs/docs/standard-library/iterator-functions.md

 ### Parameters

-*InIt*
+*InIt*<br/>
 The iterator that is to be incremented and that must satisfy the requirements for an input iterator.

-*Off*
+*Off*<br/>
 An integral type that is convertible to the iterator's difference type and that specifies the number of increments the position of the iterator is to be advanced.

 ### Remarks